Angelic Micro, 28 pcs.

 Venous thromboembolism

-A number of controlled randomized as well as epidemiological studies have shown an increased relative risk of venous thromboembolism (VTE), i.e. deep vein thrombosis or pulmonary embolism, with MST.
-Therefore, the risk-benefit ratio for women with risk factors for VTE should be carefully weighed and discussed with the patient when prescribing Angelik Micro.
+A number of controlled randomized as well as epidemiological studies have revealed an increased relative risk of developing venous thromboembolism (VTE), i.e. deep vein thrombosis or pulmonary embolism due to HRT.
+Therefore, when prescribing Angeliq Micro to women with risk factors for VTE, the risk-benefit ratio of treatment should be carefully weighed and discussed with the patient.

-High-risk factors for VTE include individual and family history (the presence of VTE in immediate family members at a relatively young age may indicate a genetic predisposition) and obesity with a body mass index greater than 30 kg/m.
+High risk factors for developing VTE include individual and family history (the presence of VTE in close relatives at a relatively young age may indicate a genetic predisposition) and obesity with a body mass index of more than 30 kg/m2.
 The risk of VTE also increases with age.

 The possible role of varicose veins in the development of VTE remains controversial.

-The risk of VTE may temporarily increase with prolonged immobilization, “large” elective and post-traumatic surgeries, or extensive trauma.
-In case of prolonged immobilization or planned surgical intervention the drug should be discontinued 4-6 weeks prior to surgery, resumption is possible only after full restoration of the woman’s motor activity.
+The risk of VTE may temporarily increase with prolonged immobilization, “major” elective and post-traumatic operations, or major trauma.
+In case of prolonged immobilization or planned surgery, the drug should be discontinued 4-6 weeks before surgery; resumption of use is possible only after the woman has fully recovered her motor activity.

-The treatment should be stopped immediately if symptoms of thrombotic disorders appear or if there is suspicion of their occurrence.
+Treatment should be stopped immediately if symptoms of thrombotic disorders appear or if their occurrence is suspected.

 Arterial thromboembolism

-In randomized controlled trials, there has been no evidence of cardiovascular benefit with long-term use of conjugated equine estrogen (HEE) and medroxyprogesterone acetate (MPA).
-Large-scale clinical trials of the combination of CLE and MPA have found a possible increased risk of coronary heart disease (CHD) in the first year of use, followed by a lack of benefit.
-One large clinical trial using only CLE found a potential reduction in CHD among women aged 50-59 years, with no overall benefit in the total study population.
-As a secondary finding, two large-scale clinical trials using CLE both as monotherapy and in combination with IPA found a 30-40% increased risk of stroke.
-Therefore, it is not known whether this increased risk extends to MHT preparations containing other types of estrogens and irogestagens or to nsperoral routes of administration.
+Randomized controlled trials with long-term use of conjugated equine estrogens (CEE) and medroxyprogesterone acetate (MPA) did not provide evidence of a beneficial effect on the cardiovascular system.
+Large-scale clinical trials of the combination of CLE and MPA revealed a possible increase in the risk of coronary heart disease (CHD) in the first year of use, followed by a lack of beneficial effect.
+One large clinical trial using CLE alone found a potential reduction in the incidence of CAD among women aged 50–59 years, but no overall benefit in the overall study population.
+As a secondary outcome, two large clinical trials using CLE either alone or in combination with MPA found a 30-40% increase in the risk of stroke.
+It is therefore unknown whether this increased risk applies to HRT preparations containing other types of estrogens and irogestogens or to non-oral routes of administration.

 Endometrial cancer

-Long-term estrogen monotherapy increases the risk of endometrial hyperplasia or carcinoma.
-The addition of drospirenone prevents estrogen-induced development of endometrial hyperplasia.
+With long-term estrogen monotherapy, the risk of developing endometrial hyperplasia or carcinoma increases.
+The addition of drospirenone prevents the development of endometrial hyperplasia caused by estrogen.
 If there is a history of endometrial hyperplasia, estrogens alone or in combination with gestagens should be used with caution.

 Breast cancer

-An increase in the relative risk of breast cancer has been found in women who have used ZGT for several years, according to clinical and observational studies.
-This may be due to earlier diagnosis, to accelerated growth of an existing tumor on MHT, or a combination of both.
-Relative risk increases with increasing duration of therapy but may be absent or reduced with estrogen therapy alone.
-This increase is comparable to an increase in breast cancer risk in women with delayed natural menopause, and with obesity and alcohol abuse.
-The increased risk gradually declines to normal levels over a period of years after discontinuation of MHT.
+Clinical and observational studies have found an increase in the relative risk of developing breast cancer in women using HRT for several years.
+This may be due to earlier diagnosis, accelerated growth of an existing tumor during HRT, or a combination of both factors.
+The relative risk increases with duration of therapy but may be absent or reduced with estrogen-only treatment.
+This increase is comparable to the increased risk of breast cancer in women with a later onset of natural menopause, as well as with obesity and alcohol abuse.
+The increased risk gradually decreases to normal levels over several years after stopping HRT.

-The assumptions for increased risk of breast cancer are based on more than 50 epidemiological studies (risk ranges from 1 to 2).
+The increased risk of breast cancer has been suggested based on the results of more than 50 epidemiological studies (risk ranges from 1 to 2).

-Two large-scale randomized trials with CLE as monotherapy or in combination with MPL yielded estimated risk scores of 0.77 (95% confidence interval: 0.59 to 1.01) or 1.24 (95% confidence interval: 1.01 to 1.54) after approximately 6 years of MHT.
-It is not known whether this increased risk also extends to other MHT drugs.
-MHT increases mammographic breast density, which in some cases may have a negative impact on radiological detection of breast cancer.
+Two large randomized trials with CLE alone or in combination with MPL reported estimated risk ratios of 0.77 (95% confidence interval: 0.59 to 1.01) or 1.24 (95% confidence interval: 1.01 to 1.54) after approximately 6 years of HRT use.
+It is unknown whether this increased risk also applies to other HRT drugs.
+HRT increases mammographic breast density, which in some cases may have a negative effect on X-ray detection of breast cancer.

-When Angelik Micro is prescribed to women with risk factors for estrogen-dependent tumors (e.g., first-degree relatives with breast cancer), the risk-benefit ratio of treatment should be carefully weighed and discussed with the patient.
+When prescribing Angeliq Micro to women with risk factors for estrogen-dependent tumors (for example, first-degree relatives with breast cancer), the risk-benefit ratio of treatment should be carefully weighed and discussed with the patient.

 Ovarian cancer

-A study of estrogen in combination with progestin showed a statistically insignificant increase in the risk of ovarian cancer.
-The relative risk of ovarian cancer with conjugated estrogen with IPA compared to placebo was 1.58 (95% confidence interval: 0.77-3.24) after an average follow-up of 5.6 years.
-The absolute risk for conjugated estrogens with MPA versus placebo was 4 versus 3 per 10,000 woman-years.
-Long-term use of estrogen-only OST drugs (5-10 years) was associated with a slightly increased risk of ovarian cancer.
-Long-term use of combination MHT drugs may have the same or slightly lower risk of ovarian cancer.
+A study of estrogen in combination with a progestin showed a statistically non-significant increase in the risk of ovarian cancer.
+The relative risk of developing ovarian cancer with conjugated estrogens with MPA compared with placebo was 1.58 (95% confidence interval: 0.77-3.24) after a median follow-up of 5.6 years.
+The absolute risk of conjugated estrogens with MPA compared with placebo was 4 versus 3 cases per 10,000 woman-years.
+Long-term use of estrogen-only HRT (5-10 years) was associated with a slightly increased risk of ovarian cancer.
+Long-term use of combination HRT drugs may have the same or slightly lower risk of developing ovarian cancer.

-Per the use of sex hormones, which include MHT agents, has rarely resulted in benign, and even more rarely, malignant liver tumors.
-In some cases, these tumors have resulted in life-threatening intra-abdominal bleeding.
-If there is upper abdominal pain, an enlarged liver, or signs of intra-abdominal bleeding, the possibility of a liver tumor should be considered in the differential diagnosis.
+During the use of sex hormones, which also include drugs for HRT, in rare cases benign, and even more rarely, malignant liver tumors were observed.
+In some cases, these tumors have led to intra-abdominal bleeding, which is life-threatening.
+If there is pain in the upper abdomen, an enlarged liver, or signs of intra-abdominal bleeding, the differential diagnosis should take into account the possibility of a liver tumor.

-Oestrogens are known to increase the lithogenicity of bile.
-The risk of developing cholelithiasis increases 2-4 times when treated with estrogens.
+It is known that estrogens increase the lithogenicity of bile.
+The risk of developing cholelithiasis increases 2-4 times when treated with estrogen.

 Dementia

-There is limited evidence from clinical studies of a possible increased risk of dementia in women who begin taking CLE-containing medications at age 65 or older.
-As has been observed in studies, the risk may be reduced if the CLE-containing MHT medication is started early in menopause.
+There is limited clinical trial data on a possible increased risk of dementia in women starting CLE-containing medications aged 65 years or older.
+As observed in studies, the risk may be reduced if HRT drugs containing CLE are started in early menopause.

 Other conditions/diseases

-Treatment should be stopped immediately if migraine-like pain or frequent and unusually severe headaches first occur, or if other symptoms – possible precursors of cerebral thrombotic stroke – occur.
+Treatment should be stopped immediately if migraine-like pain or frequent and unusually severe headaches appear for the first time, as well as if other symptoms appear that are possible precursors of a thrombotic stroke of the brain.

-The relationship between MHT and the development of clinically significant arterial hypertension has not been established.
-Small increases in blood pressure have been described in women taking MHT, and clinically significant increases are rare.
-However, in individual cases, if persistent clinically significant arterial hypertension develops against the background of ZGT, discontinuation of ZGT may be considered.
+The relationship between HRT and the development of clinically significant arterial hypertension has not been established.
+A slight increase in blood pressure has been described in women taking HRT; clinically significant increases are rare.
+However, in some cases, if persistent clinically significant arterial hypertension develops while taking HRT, discontinuation of HRT may be considered.

-Potassium excretion may decrease in renal insufficiency.
-Taking drospirenone does not affect plasma potassium concentrations in patients with mild to moderate renal insufficiency.
-The risk of hyperkalemia cannot theoretically be excluded only in the group of patients whose plasma potassium concentration before treatment was determined to be at the upper limit of normal, and who additionally take potassium-saving drugs.
+In renal failure, the ability to excrete potassium may be reduced.
+Taking drospirenone does not affect the concentration of potassium in the blood plasma in patients with mild to moderate forms of renal failure.
+The risk of developing hyperkalemia cannot theoretically be excluded only in the group of patients in whom the concentration of potassium in the blood plasma before treatment was determined at the upper limit of normal, and who additionally take potassium-sparing drugs.

-In mild liver function disorders, including various forms of hyperbilirubinemia such as Dubin-Johnson syndrome or Rotor syndrome, monitoring by a physician is necessary, as well as periodic liver function tests.
+For mild liver dysfunction, including various forms of hyperbilirubinemia, such as Dubin-Johnson syndrome or Rotor syndrome, medical supervision is necessary, as well as periodic liver function tests.

-If liver function worsens, Angelik Micro should be discontinued.
+If liver function indicators deteriorate, Angeliq Micro should be discontinued.

-If there is a recurrence of cholestatic jaundice or cholestatic pruritus observed for the first time during pregnancy or prior treatment with sex hormones, Angelik Micro should be stopped immediately.
+In case of recurrence of cholestatic jaundice or cholestatic itching, which was observed for the first time during pregnancy or previous treatment with sex hormones, taking Angeliq Micro should be stopped immediately.

-Women should be particularly monitored if triglyceride concentrations are elevated.
-In such cases, use of ZGT may cause a further increase in triglyceride concentrations in the blood, which increases the risk of acute pancreatitis.
+Special monitoring of women is necessary when triglyceride concentrations increase.
+In such cases, the use of HRT may cause a further increase in the concentration of triglycerides in the blood, which increases the risk of acute pancreatitis.

-While MHT may affect peripheral insulin resistance and glucose tolerance, there is usually no need to change a diabetic patient’s regimen while on MHT.
-Nevertheless, women with diabetes should be monitored while on MHT.
+Although HRT may affect peripheral insulin resistance and glucose tolerance, there is usually no need to change the treatment regimen of diabetic patients when undergoing HRT.
+However, women with diabetes should be monitored when undergoing HRT.

-Some patients may develop adverse effects of estrogen stimulation, such as abnormal uterine bleeding.
-Frequent or persistent abnormal uterine bleeding after treatment is an indication for endometrial exploration to rule out organic disease.
+Some patients may develop undesirable effects of estrogen stimulation, such as abnormal uterine bleeding.
+Frequent or persistent pathological uterine bleeding during treatment is an indication for examination of the endometrium in order to exclude an organic disease.

-Estrogens may cause uterine myomas to increase in size.
-In this case the treatment should be stopped.
+Under the influence of estrogens, uterine fibroids can increase in size.
+In this case, treatment should be stopped.

-If prolactinoma is suspected, this disease should be ruled out before starting treatment.
+If prolactinoma is suspected, this disease should be excluded before starting treatment.
 If prolactinoma is detected, the patient should be under close medical supervision (including periodic assessment of prolactin concentrations).

-In some cases, chloasma may be observed, especially in women with a history of pregnancy chloasma.
-During therapy with Angelik Micro, women who are prone to chloasma should avoid prolonged sun exposure or ultraviolet radiation.
+In some cases, chloasma may occur, especially in women with a history of chloasma during pregnancy.
+During treatment with Angeliq Micro, women with a tendency to develop chloasma should avoid prolonged exposure to the sun or ultraviolet radiation.

-The following conditions/diseases can occur or worsen on MHT, and women with these conditions/diseases should be under medical supervision while on MHT: epilepsy; benign breast tumor; bronchial asthma; migraine; porphyria; otosclerosis; systemic lupus erythematosus; small chorea.
+The following conditions/diseases may occur or worsen during HRT, and women with these conditions/diseases should be under medical supervision when undergoing HRT: epilepsy; benign breast tumor; bronchial asthma; migraine; porphyria; otosclerosis; systemic lupus erythematosus, chorea minor.

 In women with hereditary forms of angioedema, exogenous estrogens may cause or worsen symptoms of angioedema.